dialog-semiconductor/BLE_SDK6_examples/ble_pressure_sensor_bmp388/Readme.md

 ![DA14531 Jumper Wires](assets/PRO-DK-Jumper-Wires-I2C.svg)

-If you want to use the I2C interface you will also need to configure the example by changing the BMP interface type in the file bmp388.h as follows:
+If you want to use the I2C interface, you will also need to configure the example by changing the BMP interface type in the file bmp388.h as follows:

         #define BMP388_INTERFACE          BMP388_I2C

-Finally you'll need to change the jumper settings on the BMP388 MikroBUS board to use the I2C interface.
+Finally, you'll need to change the jumper settings on the BMP388 MikroBUS board to use the I2C interface.
 See [MIKROE_3566](https://www.mikroe.com/pressure-5-click) for further details.

 3. Setup a terminal (such as TeraTerm) so you can monitor the UART debug output from the DA14531: